nextflow-io/nextflow/docs/sharing.md

 :::

 Scripts placed in the `bin` directory must have executable permissions.
-Use the `chmod` command to grant the required permissions.
+Use `chmod` to grant the required permissions.
 For example:

 ```
 chmod a+x bin/custom_script.py